 As these flavor compounds disintegrate, their original flavors dissipate, and new flavors emerge.
 Some aromatic compounds might develop sweet, sherry-like flavors.
 But the prominent taste in oxidized beer is wet cardboard.

 The alcohol content of beer plays a significant role in the oxidation process.
-The more the alcohol content, the slower the oxidation process.
+The higher the alcohol content, the slower the oxidation process.

 What About the Effects of Light and Heat?